amverse/argoparser/README.md

 Short list of rules:

 - for bugs add example for reproduction;
-- for new features add description, containing this info:
+- for new features add description, containing such info as:
     - what problem it solves,
     - why the problem is being solved this way,
     - why it may be useful for other users;
 - both for bugs and new features add tests (or, please, explicitly describe why it's not required);
-- in case of adding new features it's a good practice to open issue with RFC first, then implement it and open pull request (it may save your time);
+- in the case of adding new features it's a good practice to open issue with RFC first, then implement it and open pull request (it may save your time);
 - don't forget to keep documentation (this README) up to date.